-There is also a new kid on the block for those of you who prefer not to drink water out of a tap due to taste or possible impurities (or if you are traveling someplace with less-than-safe water): Try the Katadyn BeFree compact water filter and bottle system, which we reviewed here.
+There is also a new kid on the block for those of you who prefer not to drink water out of a tap due to taste or possible impurities (or if you are traveling someplace with less-than-safe water): Try the Katadyn BeFree compact water filter and bottle system.
 There are of course other soft flasks like this, albeit at this point without a filter, but you can get a look here at others at Amazon.com.

 Souvenir hunting – I stopped buying many trinkets and “stuff” when traveling a number of years ago.
 Just more to dust and clutter up the house.
 What I find I personally enjoy more than trinkets are local goodies like honey, jams, cookies, nuts, wine, candy, or other specialty items of an area.
 Yes, you can find cute, pretty jars and boxes of these things at the fancy souvenir store, but you can also go into a local grocery store and pick up much of the same stuff at a highly reduced rate.
 Yes, even at the discount store in many cases.

 And when buying gifts to bring back to friends and family, I’m still thinking edibles.
 Who doesn’t like a gift that is tasty and unique to the area you visited?
 You get share the pleasure of almost being there too.

 Travel is about experiences, so start saving money on travel now so you have more of it to spend making memories.